Skip to content

 Action Steps

 Your retirement accounts may be the most valuable assets you leave behind.
-How they pass to your family — and how much your family keeps after taxes — depends on decisions you make now.
-Beneficiary designations are not a "set it and forget it" task.
-They are a living part of your estate plan that needs regular attention.
+How they pass to your family — and how much your family keeps after taxes — depends entirely on decisions you make now.